North Branch Piano Lessons

 Instrument Needs: It is important that a student have a full-size (88-key, weighted, touch sensitive) piano, digital piano, or keyboard with a pedal for regular weekly practice.
 Students must have a full-size instrument in the home before lessons begin.

 Parental Involvement: It is important that students have parents who are willing to: 1) help their children remember their piano books on their lesson day; 2) sit with them and review their lesson assignments weekly; and 3) encourage them to practice and play for others at home.

-Summer Lessons: Students have the option of taking summer lessons for an 8 week session.
+Summer Lessons: Students have the option of taking summer lessons for a 6-week session.
 The students who take summer lessons are given priority for fall lesson spots and times.